Armed forces access to Jobcentre Plus services

 - provide an understanding of the issues the forces community face that can be a barrier to employment

-- be the first point of contact for Jobcentre Plus staff and services welfare and families staff to advise on queries regarding individual armed forces cases – including serving personnel, your families and veterans
+- be the first point of contact for Jobcentre Plus staff the Service Charities and Single Service organisations and services to advise on queries regarding individual armed forces cases – including serving personnel, your families and veterans

 - focus specifically on the Jobcentre Plus support available to veterans, service leavers, those within a resettlement period and spouses and civil partners of serving and ex-service personnel – where necessary and appropriate, the champions will work to put support in place

-They also work to raise the profile of the service community in terms of the skills, knowledge and experience they can offer, and work with colleagues to ease some of the barriers to work you face.
+They also work to raise the profile of the service community in terms of the skills, knowledge and experience they can offer.

 The champion will tailor their activities to match the needs of the armed forces community in their district.
 This means some activities may differ from district to district.
 The role and responsibilities of the champion remain the same regardless of location.